harikautilya/worden-apache-beam/Wanderer/Docs/srs.md

 - All the books are expected to be in english

 ## Non-Functional
+- To facilitate the functionalities, a new java project `Wanderer` will be developed
 - Able to understand the time taken to process each book
 - The book is expected to be processed in less than half an hour (< 30 mins)
 - The expected load is based on the revenue goal